-Here the Programme of the 5 days of GENEVA FORUM of December 2020, where are described the 2020 days dedicated to the Conference on Education and Project Based Learning Peace and Sustainable Development Goals.
+Here the Programme of the 5 days of GENEVA FORUM of December 2022, where are described the sessions dedicated to the Conference on Education and Project Based Learning Peace and Sustainable Development Goals.

 Session organised by Objectif Sciences International in the frame of the International YEar of Sustainable Tourisme for Development.

 - Remarks on current situation

 - Remarks about concepts of the International Annual Conference

 The Role of Civil Society Partnerships in Transforming Timor-Leste’s Education Sector: A Case Study of NGO BETTER ORAL PRESENTATION

 Civil society organisations are playing a pivotal role in rebuilding Timor-Leste’s education sector.
 However, more research is needed to understand how CSO partnerships can help bridge the gap between approved government policies and implementing mechanisms to achieve policy goals.
 Our research project seeks to understand this gap by problematising two things: the Theory of Change of actors involved in rebuilding Timor-Leste’s education sector, and the assumption that tension between actors is more often than not a bad thing in development.
 We present a case study of our CSO, Building East Timor Through Education & Resources (BETTER), sharing our journey and projects of developing a national curriculum and teacher training program as an entirely volunteer-based organisation.